 Manuscripts that do not fall within the scope of Scientia Marina and those which do not follow the Instructions to Authors will be returned to the authors.
 Manuscripts will be assigned to one of the Scientific Editors, who will critically evaluate their scientific merits, choose at least two appropriate referees and evaluate the reviewer’s comments.
 The Editor-in-Chief decides to accept or reject them based on the reports and recommendations of the Scientific Editor.
 Every five years, Scientia Marina will publish the list of reviewers who have given their consent to be disclosed.

-The manuscripts of the journal Scientia Marina published on paper and in electronic format are the property of the "Consejo Superior de Investigaciones Científicas", and their origin must be cited in any partial or total reproduction.
+The manuscripts of the journal Scientia Marina published in electronic format are the property of the "Consejo Superior de Investigaciones Científicas", and their origin must be cited in any partial or total reproduction.
 However, the author retains the right to disseminate his/her own work.

 The corresponding author will receive galley proofs and will be responsible for the final version of the published article.
 Accepted articles appear online as "Forthcoming articles" as soon as the galley proofs have been approved by the authors and the Editor-in-Chief.
 No changes can be made after online publication.
 The dates of submission, acceptance and online publication will appear at the end of each article.